 Aaron's Sons: What They Actually Did ⚡

-After all the genealogy, the chapter pauses to clarify what made Aaron's sons distinct from the rest of the Levites.
+After all the genealogy, the chapter pauses to clarify what made sons distinct from the rest of the Levites.

 The Levite Cities Across the Land 🏘️

-The Levites didn't get a territory, but they got cities — 48 of them, spread across every tribe's inheritance.
+The didn't get a territory, but they got cities — 48 of them, spread across every tribe's inheritance.
 This section lists them all.

-To Aaron's sons of the Kohathite clans — first lot — they gave in with its pasturelands.
+To Aaron's sons of the Kohathite clans — first lot — they gave Hebron in Judah with its pasturelands.
 But the fields and villages of Hebron went to Caleb son of Jephunneh.
 The cities of refuge went to Aaron's sons: Hebron, Libnah, Jattir, Eshtemoa, Hilen, Debir, Ashan, Beth-shemesh, and from Benjamin: Gibeon, Geba, Alemeth, Anathoth.
 Thirteen cities total.

 To the rest of the Kohathites: ten cities from Manasseh.